Biomedical Sciences courses for 2022

 Why study Biomedical Sciences at Bristol?

-Our BSc Biomedical Sciences course is flexible: after the common first year in which you will study units from across the subject, you will choose from a variety of optional units, allowing you to pursue your interests as they develop.
+Our BSc Biomedical Sciences course is flexible.
+After the common first year, in which you will study units from across the subject, you will choose from a variety of optional units, allowing you to pursue your interests as they develop.

-Our lectures are at the forefront of knowledge about the mechanisms of human health and disease.
+Lectures are at the forefront of knowledge about the mechanisms of human health and disease.
 Our teaching reflects our research, much of which aims to translate laboratory discoveries into clinical application.

 Laboratory sessions underpin learning in the first two years.
 Online resources, designed at Bristol, help you prepare for practical classes by demonstrating concepts and experiments through animations, videos and pre-lab quizzes.

 Tutorials and workshops provide opportunities to improve your communication skills, strengthen teamworking and gain confidence in data handling and interpretation.

 Your academic personal tutor will follow your progress and will be available to give you advice and support throughout your time at Bristol.